 Douyin's rival Kuaishou, which filed for a Hong Kong initial public offering last week, reported total revenue and ecommerce GMV for the first half of this year of 25.3 billion yuan and 109.6 billion yuan respectively.

-In the search arena, ByteDance launched Toutiao Search for the Chinese market last August to take on China's search engine giant Baidu.
+In the search arena, ByteDance launched Toutiao Search for the Chinese market last August to take on China's search engine Baidu.
 It has since hired experts including former Baidu executives to improve its platform's architecture and range of search results.

 ByteDance is in talks with investors to raise around US$2 billion in a new financing round that will value it at US$180 billion after the investment, more than double its valuation in the last fundraising round two years ago, Reuters has reported.